Third Party App Style Guide

 # uses var prefix_sorted, which doesn't exist

 References should have filenames which are descriptive of what is in them.
 This includes references which have been indexed for specific uses.
-We have multiple ways of how references are handled.
+Multiple methods are available for handling references.

 #